33 Best iMessage tips and tricks for iPhone users

 Extra info: It may not sound very relevant, but you can also react to your sent messages.

-Want to reply to a specific message among the bubble of several texts?
+Want to reply to a specific message among the bubbles of several texts?

 1. Long-press a message and tap Reply.